rtek1000/CPlusPlus_Prototype_Generator/Python/Readme.md

 - - The source file name must be placed after the script name, example: prot_gen_cpp.py main.cpp

 - - Long line wrapping functions are not supported

+- - The function must be aligned in the first column, use VScode's automatic indentation before generating the prototypes.
+- - - VScode auto indent shortcut: Control + Shift + I